A LIMIT TO THE DARK

 I often walk around in that grey area between night and day when the streetlights are just starting to come on.
 I watch the night deepen and turn blacker, bolder, less velvety.
 It’s such an elusive time of day and I love letting it slip through my fingers.
 It is finite and it is beautiful.

-This series was published as a photo zine by Bump Books and part of it was exhibited at Exposure Value, Ostend, Belgium.
+This series was published as a photo zine by Bump Books and part of it was exhibited at Exposure Value, in Ostend, Belgium.